 Helping you get answers after a missed or late sepsis diagnosis

-If you’ve been affected by sepsis, or a family member has, it’s natural to want to know what went wrong, particularly when it leads to permanent damage or bereavement.
+If you or a loved one has been affected by sepsis, it’s natural to want to know what went wrong, particularly when it leads to permanent damage or bereavement.

-This is where our medical negligence solicitors can make a difference.
+This is where our specialist sepsis negligence solicitors can make a difference.
 We can help you to hold medical professionals to account, get the answers you want and recover the compensation you need to fund rehabilitation and care.